daaimah123/Quiz-RTL-Testing-Effects/README.md

 - `jest.useFakeTimers` when simulating checkbox action, even though the component has `onChange` callback
 - Before setting up your test suites, you should use `afterEach(cleanup)` (after imports) in order to unmount any React trees that were mounted with render

-### Testing Counter
+### Create Three Tests for Counter Component

+1️⃣ Count starts with 0
-Create three tests for the Counter component.
+- Render the Counter component

-- The first test should ensure the count starts at zero.
-  - Set a rendered `Counter` component to a deconstructed `getByTestId`.
+- Find the element that displays the count using its test ID
-  - Verify that the node with id "count" has content text of "Clicked 0 time".
+- Assert that the count element displays the initial value of 0

-- The second test should handle a clicking the incrementing button counter.
-  - Set a rendered `Counter` component to a deconstructed `getByText` and `getByTestId.
+2️⃣ Clicking on button increments counter
+- Render the Counter component
+- Find the button element by its text content
+- Find the count display element by its test ID
-  - Simulate a click event on the button with text "Increment".
+- Simulate a click on the button
-  - Verify that the node with id "count" has content text of "Clicked 1 time".
+- Assert that the count has increased to 1 and uses singular form
-  - Simulate a click event on the button with text "Increment".
+- Simulate another click on the button
-  - After the second button click, verify that the node with id "count" has content text of "Clicked 2 time".
+- Assert that the count has increased to 2 and uses plural form

-- The third test should handles the window title changing after every increment if the checkbox is checked.
-  - Set the browser window title to "My Awesome App".
-  - Set a rendered `Counter` component to a deconstructed `getByText` and `getByLabelText`.
+3️⃣ Multiple button clicks increment counter correctly
+- Render the Counter component
+- Find the button element by its text content
+- Find the count display element by its test ID
-  - Simulate a click event on button text "Increment".
+- Simulate multiple clicks on the button (5 times)
-  - Verify that the browser window title is "My Awesome App".
+- Assert that the count has increased to 5
-  - Set checkmark label text to the variable checkbox.
-  - Simulate a click event on checkmark box with the previous checkbox variable label text.
-  - Verify that the browser window title is changed to "Total number of clicks: 1" upon the initial checkbox click event.
-  - Simulate a second click event on button text "Increment".
-  - Verify that the browser window title is changed to "Total number of clicks: 2" upon the initial checkbox click event.
-  - Simulate a click event (to unclick) on the checkmark box with the previous checkbox variable label text.
-  - Verify that the browser window title is changed back to "My Awesome App" following click event (unclicking of the checkbox).